mbeckersys/gnatprove_unitstats/README.md

 This is a work-in-progress.

 The SPARK Context menu contains two new entries: "Unit Statistics -> Text Report" and "Unit Statistics -> HTML Report".
-The text report is shown in the Messages window, whereas the HTML report is shown in a browser, with supplemantary plots.
+The text report is shown in the Messages window, whereas the HTML report is shown in a browser, with supplementary plots.
 Note that the HTML report is only tested on Linux.

 The output is of "Text Report" is similar as described in the next section.